giorgostzamouranis/Laplacian-and-Gaussian-Pyramid-Image-Compression/README.md

   Reconstructs the original image from a Laplacian pyramid.

 - **L_Quantization(lpyr, bin_size)**
-  Applies uniform quantization across all Laplacian pyramid levels.
+  Uniformly quantizes each level of a Laplacian pyramid.

 - **H_entropy(pyramid)**
-  Calculates the Shannon entropy for each pyramid level.
+  Calculates the Shannon entropy of each pyramid level.

 - **L_Quantization_by_levels(lpyr, bin_sizes)**
-  Performs level-dependent quantization using different bin sizes for each pyramid level.
+  Performs level-dependent quantization with different bin sizes at each level.

 ---

 ## Experiments and Observations

 - **Gaussian and Laplacian Pyramid Visualization**
-  Visual analysis of pyramid levels and reconstruction quality.
+  Visual analysis of the pyramid levels and reconstruction quality.

 - **Effect of Kernel Parameter 'a'**
-  Tested values from 0.3 to 0.7.
-Best results in terms of reconstruction error and entropy observed around `a ≈ 0.5`.
+  Tested values from 0.3 to 0.7; found that `a ≈ 0.5` gives the best entropy and reconstruction quality.

 - **Effect of Pyramid Depth**
-  Deeper pyramids slightly lower the entropy at higher levels without major loss of visual quality.
+  Observed that deeper pyramids slightly lower the entropy at higher levels, without major quality loss.

 - **Quantization Analysis**
-  Larger bin sizes reduce entropy (better compression) but degrade image quality.
+  Showed how larger bin sizes degrade visual quality but significantly reduce entropy (compression efficiency).

 - **Entropy vs Parameter Plots**
-  Plots showing how entropy varies with kernel parameter 'a' and pyramid depth.
+  Plots showing how entropy varies with different values of `a` and different pyramid depths.

 ---